-As part of this work, the Council is developing a new Masterplan for Farnworth that reflects the Bolton Vision 2030 of “creating a vibrant place, built on strong cohesive communities, successful business and healthy residents ensuring it is a welcoming place where people choose to study, work and put down roots.”
+As part of this work, the Council is developing has developed a Town Centre Strategy including a masterplan for Farnworth that reflects the Bolton Vision 2030 of “creating a vibrant place, built on strong cohesive communities, successful business and healthy residents ensuring it is a welcoming place where people choose to study, work and put down roots.”

 Farnworth town centre Strategy and Masterplan

-The council formally approved a new town centre Strategy for Farnworth, on the 8th July 2019, following wide-scale consultation with residents.
+The council formally approved the new town centre Strategy for Farnworth and Masterplan on the 8th July 2019, following wide-scale consultation with residents.
 The Strategy includes target interventions, masterplan framework and economic benefits.
 Target interventions include the creation of a new community and civic hub in the heart of the town centre, improved public realm, redevelopment of the Market Precinct and extending the leisure centre.